-Goal 4.
-Plan and develop community infrastructure at a rate that ensures new demands will not over-burden existing facilities, and ensure the expansion of existing facilities associated with new development does not place undue financial burdens on existing users and impacts on the environment.
+Goal 16.
+Plan and develop community infrastructure at a rate that ensures new demands will not overburden existing facilities, and ensure the expansion of existing facilities associated with new development does not place undue financial burdens on existing users and impacts on the environment.

-Objective 4.A.
 Maintain local service capabilities by ensuring that new construction service demands do not exceed the capacity of existing public facilities.

-Policy 4.A.1.
-Prohibit developments that will create excessive demand on the ability of the local service providers to supply water and sewage treatment, among others, unless adequate mitigation is provided.

-Action 4.A.1.a.
-Developers, as a condition of approval, shall obtain written confirmation from the June Lake Public Utility District or other local public utility operators that adequate water supply and sewage treatment capacity exists.

-Action 4.A.1.b.
-On larger projects, use the specific plan process to ensure that new developments have adequate water supplies and wastewater capacity.
+- Policy 16.A.1.
+Prohibit developments that will create excessive demand on the ability of the local service providers to supply water and sewage treatment, among others, unless adequate mitigation is provided. - Action 16.A.1.a.
+Developers, as a condition of approval, shall obtain written confirmation from the June Lake Public Utility District or other local public utility operators that adequate water supply and sewage treatment capacity exist. - Action 16.A.1.b.
+On larger projects, use the specific plan process to ensure that new developments have adequate water supplies and wastewater capacity. - Action 16.A.1.c.

-Action 4.A.1.c.
 In cases where additional capacity is needed, exactions assigned by the June Lake Public Utility District for specific water and sewage projects shall be collected.
-These exactions will not exceed the benefits derived from the construction (Government Code Section 53077).
-Action 4.A.1.d.
-The County shall work with local water and sewage treatment agencies in securing state and federal grants for service improvements.

-Action 4.A.1.e.
-Work with local public utility and service agencies to ensure that services such as telephone, electricity and cable television, among others, expand at a rate consistent with new service demands and take advantage of new technologies and infrastructure, such as Digital 395.

-Policy 4.A.2.
-Encourage the consolidation of local service agencies to improve efficiency, to allow for flexibility in service financing, and to improve local control and accountability.

-Action 4.A.2.a.
-Support Local Agency Formation Commission (LAFCO) and Special District efforts to consolidate local service districts in June Lake.
+These exactions will not exceed the benefits derived from the construction (Government Code Section 53077). - Action 16.A.1.d.
+The County shall work with local water and sewage treatment agencies in securing state and federal grants for service improvements. - Action 16.A.1.e.
+Work with local public utility and service agencies to ensure that services such as telephone, electricity and cable television, among others, expand at a rate consistent with new service demands and take advantage of new technologies and infrastructure, such as Digital 395. - Policy 16.A.2.
+Encourage the consolidation of local service agencies to improve efficiency, to allow for flexibility in service financing, and to improve local control and accountability. - Action 16.A.2.a.
+Support Local Agency Formation Commission (LAFCO) and Special District efforts to consolidate local service districts at June Lake.

-Objective 4.B.
 Develop a wastewater collection and treatment system that provides for present and future needs of residents and visitors, protects the environment, and conserves potable waters.

-Policy 4.B.1.
-Ensure that the wastewater treatment system and trunk lines have adequate capacity to handle new developments.
+- Policy 16.B.1.
+Ensure that the wastewater treatment system and trunk lines have adequate capacity to handle new developments. - Action 16.B.1.a.

-Action 4.B.1.a.
 Work with the June Lake PUD to ensure that adequate wastewater treatment capacity exists, or will be available, prior to approving development.

-Action 4.B.1.a.
+Action 16.B.1.b.
 Work with the June Lake PUD to promote the use of water-conserving fixtures in existing and new developments to postpone expanding the existing wastewater treatment plant.